2017-2020 Fellowship Competition

 Select a heading below for details:

 Applicants may apply for one or more fellowship(s) pertinent to their research and teaching.

-1. Two Open Fellowships in the Humanities and Social Sciences (OPEN)
+1. Open Fellowship in the Humanities and Social Sciences (OPEN)

-Open to all disciplines represented in the Society of Fellows.
-In each of the first two years, the successful candidate pursues research half-time and teaches one course each semester, either team-taught or self-designed, in the host department or in an interdisciplinary Program.
-In addition, the fellow normally does some advising in his/her specialty or related areas.
-In the third year, the fellow teaches one course in the fall semester and devotes the final semester to full-time research.
+Open to all disciplines represented in the Society of Fellows (see list in section below).
+The fellowship’s responsibilities include both teaching (one course each semester for two years, one course in the third year) and research.
+The Fellow will either participate in a team-taught course or offer a self-designed course, in the host department or in an interdisciplinary Program.
+In addition, the Fellow normally does some advising in his/her specialty or related areas.

 3. Fellowship in LGBT Studies (LGBT)

-Fund for Reunion (the LGBT Alumni Association of Princeton University) and the Society of Fellows are co-sponsors of a fellowship to be awarded to a scholar working on Lesbian, Gay, Bisexual, Transgender issues in any of the disciplines represented in the Society, and particularly in new and emerging fields.
+Fund for Reunion (the LGBT Alumni Association of Princeton University) and the Society of Fellows are co-sponsors of a fellowship to be awarded to a scholar working on Lesbian, Gay, Bisexual, Transgender issues in any of the disciplines represented in the Society (see list below), and particularly in new and emerging fields.

 The postdoctoral fellow will be expected to pursue research in any scholarly areas that will make a positive contribution toward public discourse around contemporary LGBT issues.
 In each of the first two years, the successful candidate pursues research half-time and teaches one course each semester, either team-taught or self-designed, in the host department or an interdisciplinary Program.
 In addition, the fellow normally does some advising in his/her specialty or related areas.
 In the third year, the fellow teaches only one course and devotes the final semester to full-time research.
 The LGBT fellow is also encouraged to share research interests with the wider campus community, with the aim of creating a sustained dialogue on issues related to LGBT equality.